Dramcryx/Cortado/README.md

 Getting started
 ---------------
+To test the default implementation, it is required to run a platform with futex support.
+Fallback to kernel-mode primitives is TODO.

+These systems include:
+1) Windows 8+/Windows Server 2012+
+2) macOS 14.4+
+3) Linux with kernel 2.5.7+ (futex2 is also TODO)

 CMake on any platform
 ---------------
 If your project supports CMake, the best way it to do the same way as Google Test: